top of page

 Put another way, crises are "inherent, inevitable, perpetually repeated, constitutive of being human, part of the human reality.
 Much of life eludes one's grasp.
 Anything can happen."
 Life is fragile, essentially unstable & unpredictable, and may fall apart anytime.
 But the alternatives to shamar, to holding out hope for change, are madness, hatred, and self-annihilation, a repeated moan.

 Here I must stop and ask: is Zornberg accurate in asserting madness is the only alternative?
-Or is it possible to be happy believing what Alan Watts said in his book The Joyous Cosmology: "life is basically just a gesture, a completely purposeless play, an action without agent, recipient, or purpose.
+Or is it possible to be happy believing what Alan Watts said in his book The Joyous Cosmology: "Life is basically just a gesture, a completely purposeless play, an action without agent, recipient, or purpose.
 There is no reason whatever to explain it.
 The present is the unfolding of a pattern which has no specific destination in the future but is simply its own point.
 The present does not say anything except, 'Thus!'
 There is no point from which to confront life or stand against it.
 Ego, the entity to which experience happens, is more of a minus than a plus.
 It is an estrangement from experience, a lack of participation, of feeling with the world.
 Ego creates a chronic resistance to experience which blocks the free flowing of life."

 I believe Watts: there is no point from which I can block, confront, or stand against the world.
 As long as I’m alive I’m participating with the world.
 But his statements are not a helpful guide to living, especially when he asserts it is natural to see pain as no longer a problem.
 It is very much a problem.
 One cannot relax luxuriously during hard times.
 His ideas prod passiveness and hopelessness instead of aspiring for positive change.
 By contrast, Zornberg continues...